Training Dataset Dumper Tutorial#

 In this tutorial you will learn how to:

-- Fork, clone, and install the training-dataset-dumper.
+- Fork, clone, and install the TDD.

 - Run a test job and inspect the output.